 Photographers Alex Hammond and Mike Tinney, in a unique and creative effort to capture the beauty of this treasured writing instrument, went about capturing photographs of favorite pencils from 50 of the world's top creative artists.
 Sir Paul Smith, David Bailey, Tim Walker, Posy Simmonds, Dave Eggers, Julia Quenzler and James Dyson are just a few of the men and women included in the new exhibition "The Secret Life of the Pencil," which opened in London and will also make a global tour.

 "This photographic project seeks to savour the use of pencils – documenting them in stunning detail, and thereby showing the secrets of their use and revealing an insight into their users: professionals who have defined themselves and their craft with the help of the modest stylus," the photographers write on their site.

 All of the photos, as well as a few select pencils from famous hands, will go up for auction on May 19 with proceeds benefiting Children in Crisis.
-Check out some of the beautiful images below, as well as a recent TEDx talk by Alex Hammond about the project.
+Check out a recent TEDx talk by Alex Hammond about the project.

 Related on MNN:

 - Why creative people shouldn't work 9 to 5

 - 10 reasons why making music is good for your brain

 - Diversity makes us more creative, smarter people